symbiontik/k3s-gitops/README.md

 **Note**: Variables defined in `./cluster/base/cluster-secrets.sops.yaml` and `./cluster/base/cluster-settings.yaml` will be usable anywhere in your YAML manifests under `./cluster`.
 This gives you a central location to define and encrypt variables for your applications/infrastructure.

 1. Verify the `./cluster/base/cluster-secrets.sops.yaml` and `./cluster/core/cert-manager/secret.sops.yaml` files are encrypted with SOPs.
+    1. Example:
+        ```yaml
+        ...
+        stringData:
+            SECRET_DOMAIN: ENC[AES256_GCM,data:Bo7jy7IUc+y1q/FJO+6M69I48Fki,iv:y5Hoso7vsi/zEVXLTJjXBpmRWD/EeGWL5a9/nn10qZM=,tag:AsFSV5/bbPTj7Qg2z7mhWA==,type:str]
+            SECRET_CLOUDFLARE_EMAIL: ENC[AES256_GCM,data:IgsmYgBrXl5OCm7EwmD6jYvU/GQ=,iv:Hggz5wPBXP7UT42tImV6GMXE77cV4oyqe3fVvVyjBQY=,tag:N7b2l+jrX/pwC5cBFMMC+Q==,type:str]
+        ...
+        ```

-1. If you verified all the secrets are encrypted, you can delete the `tmpl` directory now.
+1. If you verified all your secrets are encrypted, you can delete the `tmpl` directory now.

-1. Since `.config.sample.env` contains so many sensitive values, be sure to either add this to your `.gitignore` or delete the file so you DO NOT commit it to your public GitHub repository.
+1. Since `.config.sample.env` contains so many sensitive values, be sure it is included in your `.gitignore` or delete the file so you DO NOT commit it to your public GitHub repository.

 1. Sync your completed project to your public GitHub repository.